valhalla/valhalla-docs/add-routing-to-a-map.md

 ## Start a server to get the project running locally

+You will be using the [Tangram graphics engine](https://mapzen.com/projects/tangram) to draw the features on the map.
 To see your changes on a Tangram map, you need to start a local web server on your machine.
 You need a web server because some scripts could be blocked by your browser’s security settings.

 1. Open a terminal window in the path of your working folder.
 For example, if your files are in your documents folder, you can type `cd documents/routing-tutorial` (where `cd` means to change the active directory) to navigate to your working folder.
 2. At the prompt, type `python -m SimpleHTTPServer` to start a web server using Python.
 You should receive a message similar to this in the terminal: `Serving HTTP on 0.0.0.0 port 8000 ...`.
 If you are having problems, you can instead try the command `python -m http.server 8000` (for use with Python 3).